 The tall roofline means there’s lots of headroom, and those sliding seats mean you can open up plenty of legroom even for adult passengers.
 The front seats are just as good for space, with lots of adjustment possible and a comfortable driving position.

 The dash is neatly designed and easy to use, and features all the modern tech you need, such as Android Auto and Apple CarPlay on the central touchscreen.
 The design isn’t as distinctive or modern-looking as the Peugeot 3008’s ‘i-Cockpit’, but you can at least get a digital display instead of dials in the Skoda to match the Peugeot’s functionality.

 Engine choice shouldn’t be an issue, whether you want a petrol or diesel.
-The former is covered by a 1.0-litre with 109bhp or a 1.5-litre TSI with 148bhp, both of which can return over 40mpg and have CO2 emissions from 134-164g/km that shouldn't be too much of a hurdle for company-car buyers.
+The former is covered by a 1.0-litre with 109bhp or a 1.5-litre TSI with 148bhp, both of which can return over 40mpg and have CO2 emissions from 133-152/km that shouldn't be too much of a hurdle for company-car buyers.

-The most economical diesel is the 148bhp 2.0-litre TDI with front-wheel drive, which can manage over 50mpg with a manual gearbox.
-Higher up the range there was previously a 2.0-litre diesel with 188bhp, but this has now been discontinued.
+The most economical diesel is the 148bhp 2.0-litre TDI with front-wheel drive, which can manage more than 55mpg with a manual gearbox.
 We reckon the 1.5-litre TSI petrol is the most appealing all-rounder, undercutting the 2.0-litre diesel on price, despite having the same amount of power.

-Out on the road, the Karoq has far softer suspension than the Ateca, providing it with a better ride quality, but without losing too much composure.
-This should be a well judged compromise for families, who most of the time are likely to appreciate a smooth ride more than high-speed precision.
+Out on the road, the Karoq has softer suspension than the Ateca, providing it with a better ride quality, but without losing too much composure.
+This should be a well judged compromise for families, who are likely to appreciate a smooth ride more than high-speed precision.